 Using SLOB2 for PIO Testing

 Even more importantly, I want to test the differences in performance as I change various parts of the equation: operating system, kernel, multipathing parameters, UDEV parameters, ASM configuration… What simple but effective tool can I use for this?
 Why I’m glad you asked.
-It’s the Silly Little Oracle Benchmark, also known as SLOB – and at the time of writing it’s available in version 2.2 (but check here for the latest release).
+It’s the Silly Little Oracle Benchmark, also known as SLOB – and you can check here for the latest release.

 I’m not going to explain any more about SLOB here, because that task has already been performed by Kevin.
 If you don’t already know what SLOB is, I highly recommend testing it out.
 You can find a master page about SLOB on Kevin’s site here and my own SLOB master page here.